 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure or delay can occur at any time during the clinical trial process.
 For example, success in nonclinical studies and early feasibility clinical studies does not ensure that the expanded clinical trials needed to support regulatory submissions will be successful.
 Setbacks can be caused by, among other things, nonclinical findings made while clinical trials are underway, safety or efficacy observations made in clinical trials, including previously unreported adverse events, or post-approval observations.
 Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval or clearance for our product candidates or to expand the existing approvals or clearances for our existing products.
-To date, we have had only preclinical experience using NPS technology in animal models of cardiac disease; our past successes in dermatology may not translate into similar results in cardiology.
-In particular, the safety and efficacy data we have generated using NPS technology and the CellFX System to treat benign lesions in the skin and the preliminary feasibility results we have seen in benign thyroid nodules might not be replicated in other areas of medicine, including the use of nsPFA technology and the CellFX System to treat atrial fibrillation or other cardiac disease.
+To date, we have had very limited preclinical experience using NPS technology in animal models of cardiac disease; our past successes in dermatology may not translate into similar results in cardiology.
+In particular, the safety and efficacy data we have generated using NPS technology and the CellFX System to treat benign lesions in the skin might not be replicated in other areas of medicine outside of dermatology, including the use of nsPFA technology and the CellFX System to treat atrial fibrillation or other cardiac disease.